Duro

 On change order approval within Duro, an integration with ION will fire which propagates part information and BOM changes to ION.
 Any time a new part, a new revision, or a new BOM is released in Duro via the change order process, that information will propagate to ION.
 ION, with the use of mBOM versions, automatically generates a new draft mBOM version for that part, adds all of the components, and then releases that mBOM version in ION.

-1. Navigate to the Integrations page designated by the two arrows in the bottom lefthand corner of your screen.
+Navigate to the Integrations page designated by the two arrows in the bottom left corner of your screen.

-• IMPORTANT: Each API Key is associated with a specific environment, be sure to generate the API keys from the correct environment and configure the automation to the designated environment.
+IMPORTANT: Each API Key is associated with a specific environment, be sure to generate the API keys from the correct environment and configure the automation to the designated environment.
+Be sure to also select the correct environment.
+If you are on the Gov Cloud

-7. Hit Finish to complete the integration configuration.
-Before leaving this page, copy the URL by clicking the clipboard icon as seen below in order to configure the webhook in Duro in the following step.
-If the URL is hidden, you can show it by clicking on the No API Key Configured dropdown.
+Hit Finish to complete the integration configuration.
+Head to the Test page, and copy the Post URL of Flow 1 by clicking the clipboard icon as seen below in order to configure the webhook in Duro in the following step.

-8. The last step is to create a webhook in Duro that sends data to ION when a change order is approved.
-Navigate to the webhook page in settings and create new.
+The last step is creating a Duro webhook that sends data to ION when a change order is approved.
+Navigate to the webhook page in settings and create new one.
 You can populate the URL with the URL you captured in the previous step.
 Fill out the remaining details as seen below.

 Please ensure the Include all Components and Products data below is checked as seen below